 Commercial loans are alternatives to federal loans.
 They are credit-based, may have lower fees than federal loans and may even offer the borrower a choice between fixed or variable interest rates.
 Please note that these loans are not eligible for the various repayment benefits associated with federal student loans.
 Students may apply for assistance through one or more commercial loan provider.
 The amount borrowed from any of these programs when combined with other forms of approved financial aid cannot exceed the student expense budget.

-Students potentially seeking a career in public interest or government work are strongly advised NOT to choose commercial loans over Grad PLUS loans if a supplement to Stafford loans is necessary, as commercial loans are not eligible for various related federal programs and will NOT be covered by Georgetown Law’s Loan Repayment Assistance Program for students who entered Georgetown Law in the 2009-2010 academic year or later.
+Federal aid eligible students potentially seeking a career in public interest or government work are strongly advised NOT to choose commercial loans over Grad PLUS loans if a supplement to Stafford loans is necessary, as commercial loans are not eligible for various related federal programs and will NOT be covered by Georgetown Law’s Loan Repayment Assistance Program for students who entered Georgetown Law in the 2009-2010 academic year or later.

 Like federal loans, commercial loans may still require students to be enrolled at least half-time in a degree programs (6 credits for J.D. students and 4 credits for LL.M. students), although some programs offer loans to students enrolled less than half-time.
 In addition, the borrower must typically be a U.S. Citizen or permanent resident or have a U.S. citizen or permanent resident co-signer.